 Of course in the past, it was believed to have taken root, but recent developments insinuate something else.
 The condition has been discovered to be more prevalent than was presumed before.
 Studies have also revealed that it actually occurs in people struggling with IBS (irritable bowel syndrome) among some other underlying conditions.

 SIBO is an acronym for “small intestinal bacterial overgrowth,” and it refers to the accumulation of intense bacteria in the ileum.
 Of course, the presence of bacteria in the gut is something very normal; no one can dispute that.

 The ileum happens to be the single longest section of the human digestive tract.
-It is the exact section where food actually intermingles with the digestive juices, and by the end, the bloodstream gets to benefit from the nutrients.
+It is the section where food intermingles with the digestive juices, and by the end, the bloodstream gets to benefit from the nutrients.

 However, when the bacterial invasion takes over the small intestines, it poses issues with nutrient absorption, resulting in a condition where there develops poor nutrient absorption.
 These symptoms are closely linked with IBS and may even lead to more serious issues, damage to the stomach lining being one of them.